NordSecurity/uniffi-generators/README.md

 # uniffi-generators - Hosting UniFFI bindings generators in docker images

 Official UniFFI project provides binding generator for Kotlin, Swift, Python and Ruby.
-In Nord we've developed external generators for C# and Go.
-This repository is hosting docker images that contain all three generators in the compatible versions.
+At NordSecurity, we've created additional generators for C#, Go, and C++.
+This repository hosts Docker images with all these generators in their compatible versions.

 # How to use